catseye/Chrysoberyl/article/HTML5 Installations.md

 Instructions:

-Just sit back and watch as the computer draws the form.
+Just sit back and watch as the computer generates the form.
 It will stop when it is finished.

 ### Spadgets